Have you been affected by the coronavirus financial impact? Chances are, in one way or another—you have.

 Here are some statistics to back this up:

-- Meeting Ongoing Bills – 71% of Americans were financially vulnerable or financially coping before the coronavirus pandemic.
+71% of Americans were financially vulnerable or financially coping before the coronavirus pandemic.
 Now that we’ve seen the impact this pandemic has caused, nearly all Americans are having difficulty meeting their ongoing bills.

 What we have isn’t a savings or a spending problem, but a financial behavior problem.
 For things to change, behavior has to change at a deeper level.

 Times like these can often be a good thing because it causes you to take a step back and focus on the important things in life.
 You may have become financially disorganized and now it’s time to put things in order.
-Not just with your personal finances, but also your relationships and health.
+Not only with your personal finances, but also your relationships and health.

-Three Basic Things to Start Doing Today
+Back to the Basics: 3 Things to Start Doing

-1. Live within a budget
+1. Live Within a Budget

 You’ve heard it before, but having a solid budget will do more for you than almost anything.
 Understanding must-haves, should-haves and could-haves will help you know where to cut back.
 Your biggest priorities should be housing, food and water, and clothing.